- Location: Oregon

 Make sure to get this information from the other party, too.
 In case you forget what information you need, you can download and print a convenient checklist to keep in your vehicle.

-There are certain situations where state law requires you to report an accident to the DMV within 72 hours of the accident.
+There are certain situations where state law requires you to report an accident to the DMV.
 If your accident meets any of the following conditions, you must complete an Oregon Traffic Accident and Insurance Report:

 - More than $1,500 of damage to your vehicle.